 The Year 6 curriculum emphasises the children's ability to learn independently.
 They continue to develop their research and recording skills and apply them at every opportunity.
-Our learning is facilitated by hands-on experiences, such as Ancient Greek week and our residential trip.
+Our learning is facilitated by hands-on experiences, such as WW2 week, heart dissection and our residential trip.
 In order to prepare the children for their move to their secondary schools, we have various transition projects and arrangements to make this as smooth as possible.